huilinghe19/sardana_practise/README.md

 This message shows that, the controller program can not be used.
 It happens usually after new start.
 The permissions of the file should be changed.

-2. Do not put different similar controller programs in a Pool.
+2. Do not put different similar controller programs with same content in a Pool.

-Do not change the existing controller with a different controller class name.
-Once controller program is different, it takes time for sardana(in fact , tango) to adapt to it.
-That means, when the controller name is fixed, and the motor controller and motors are already in Sardana.
-Do not change the file name and controller name.
-You can change the content of the program.

 # Version update